-This tutorial requires the installation of the Slicer3.6 release and the tutorial dataset.
+This tutorial requires the installation of the Slicer4.2.x release and the tutorial dataset.
 They are available at the following locations:

-Slicer3.6 download page
+Slicer4.2.x download page

-http://www.slicer.org/pages/Downloads/
+http://download.slicer.org/

 Tutorial dataset: The dataset can be downloaded here.

 Enhanced view of frontal edema and hemorrhage several days after the insult.
 This type of pathology is very common in traumatic brain injury.